Stable Khovanov homology and Volume: Background

 The \textit{unreduced $n$ colored Jones polynomial} is obtained from the reduced version by multiplying back the Kauffman bracket of the $n$ colored unknot:

 \end{defn}

-\paragraph{\textbf{Note on convention.}} With our normalization, we have $J_n(U; A) = 1$ for the unknot $U$.
-Note we use $n$ to denote the color on the strand rather than the dimension of the corresponding irreducible representation, as is done in \cite{vdV2009}.
+\paragraph{\textbf{Note on convention.}} With our normalization, we have $\widehat{J}_{n+1}(U; A) = 1$ for the unknot $U$.
+Note $n$ denotes the color on the strand and $N = n+1$ denotes the dimension of the corresponding irreducible representation, as is done in \cite{vdV2009}.